Land Rover Defender: 2020 Defender (L663; 2020–)

 The 2020 Defender was unveiled on 10 September 2019 at the 2019 Frankfurt Motor Show in Germany.
 This is the first all-new update for the Defender since 1983.
 The 2020 Defender has been engineered to comply with global car regulations and is expected to be sold in 128 territories, including the world's two largest car markets; China and the United States.
 As sales pick up for the Defender, the latest L663 generation was spotted running tests in Malaysia, signifying a local launch taking place soon.
 Fast forward to October 2021, the Malaysian-debut of the L663 Land Rover Defender has taken place.

 The L663 Defender is available in either '90' three-door or '110' five-door guises, and an eight-seater version of the 110 named the '130'.

+Further development of the L663 took place with the official announcement in July 2024 of a newly engineered model OCTA, featuring a 4.4‑litre Twin Turbo mild‑hybrid V8.